 Expected results: Horizontal and vertical linkages between national, subnational and sectoral strategies with budgeting processes and documents will be strengthened.
 Moreover, NDS and SDG targets, as well as sectoral strategies and MTFF/MTEF will be integrated, and performance -based and gender sensitive criteria, with a specific attention to vertical transfers to regional governments for education priorities, will be incorporated into budgets.
-Restructuring options will be identified for external debt in order to expand the fiscal space.
 Practical recommendations and technical assistance to the finance and key line ministries including the integration of algorithms and checklists, as well as policy recommendations for amending respective normative acts regulating budget planning, execution and reporting will be formulated.
 In addition, policy recommendations to create an enabling environment for leveraging private financing to support NDS/SDGs, with a specific focus on remittances will be developed.
 Other policy recommendations to support financial literacy and inclusion, exploring digital means to access finance in support of NDS/SDGs, along with legislative and regulatory recommendations on financial activities, including contract enforcement and legal protection between customers and financial intermediaries, will be formulated.
 A scalable model of PPP in education with an implementation package, taking into account gender and social inclusion, will be developed, tested and endorsed by a normative act.
 Throughout the engagement and provision of specific training and technical assistance to national stakeholders and relevant officials and CSOs across activities, new capacities will also be created.
 Accountable PUNOs: UNDP, UNICEF.

 Outcome 3.
-The Kyrgyz Republic has improved monitoring and oversight for NDS/SDG implementation.
+Kyrgyzstan has improved monitoring and oversight for NDS/SDG implementation.